 - Sufficient wire length

-- A good value and reasonable price
+- Good value and reasonable price

 I’ll go into more detail here to help explain what I mean.
+When talking about things like “amps” (amperes, a measurement of how much electrical current is flowing) it’s important to know the basics.

 I generally recommend a kit with the following items: